Alocasia Sunburn: Signs, Causes & How To Fix

 Signs of a sunburned Alocasia

-Signs will help you to identify whether your Alocasia is sunburned.
+Signs will help you to identify whether your alocasia is sunburned.

-You need to treat your Alocasia before it’s too late.
+You need to treat your alocasia before it’s too late.

 Otherwise, it becomes difficult to revive them, or the plant can die.

-Yellow leaves and white patches
+Yellow leaves and white patches on alocasia leaves

-When Alocasia is exposed to direct or intense sunlight, you will see yellow and white patches on the leaves.
+When alocasia is exposed to direct or intense sunlight, you will see yellow and white patches on the leaves.

 The leaves start to dehydrate due to the intense sunlight, which damages the tissues, and therefore, the leaves develop white patches.